Kajal-Punjabi/Responsive-Website/README.md

 # Responsive-Website
-This is is a responsive website using HTML and CSS
+This is a responsive website using HTML, CSS and little bit of JavaScript.